 I had an interesting trip on Friday.
-I visited competitors all over the city, but focused my analysis on just these three companies because I think they represent the biggest threats.
+I visited competitors all over the city, but focused my analysis on only these three companies because I think they represent the biggest threats.
 At first, I was alarmed when I saw some of the prices at Fabrikam, but I was reassured when I realized that their strategy involves weekly loss-leader promotions that are not representative of their prices overall.
 We need to find a way to make this point in our marketing materials.
 Traveling for business is a great way to gain information about our competitors.